EBendinelli/bndy-site/src/data/blog/imperfect-choice.md

 After trying it out and setting up a [PDS](https://github.com/bluesky-social/pds) for good measure, I eventually stood in front of my Bluesky account with no followers and no followed accounts and... deleted it.

 Mastodon has issues.
 And so does Buesky.
-But in the end, even without considering the cost of migration at a time where data portability on social media basically sucks, Mastodon's vision of the web simply aligns more with mine.
-It's an *already* decentralised and federated network which gives me control over my data and built on open internet standards.
+But in the end, even without considering the cost of migration at a time when data portability on social media basically sucks, Mastodon's vision of the web simply aligns more with mine.
+It's an *already* decentralised and federated network that gives me control over my data and is built on open internet standards.
 [It's not perfect by any means](https://2ality.com/2024/11/mastodon-weaknesses.html), but it's not VC-funded either and is closer to how I see decentralisation [than what Bluesky proposes](https://dustycloud.org/blog/how-decentralized-is-bluesky/).

 And at the end of the day, I just want to be part of this side of the internet, community-centred, federated, open-source, figuring-it-out-as-it-goes.
-Just one more reported active user that might motivate people to create their own account.
+Just one more reported active user which might motivate people to create their own account.
 Just being there is what matters.

-So embrace the faults, stand with your values and take part in the movement.
+So embrace the faults, stand with your values, and join the movement.

-> BONUS: making  choice doesn't mean excluding yourself from some fun, we're talking about open and (somewhat) interoperable services after all!
-So if you want to be present on both of these network but only active on one, checkout [Bridgy Fed](https://fed.brid.gy/), a bridging service I saw recommended by [Ian Brown](https://www.ianbrown.tech/2024/10/09/mastodon-and-bluesky-show-interoperability-in-action/).
-It's a marvel of openwebness developed by [Ryan Barrett](https://snarfed.org/about), that you can use to bridge Mastodon to Bluesky and vice-versa.
+> BONUS: making choices doesn't mean excluding yourself from some fun.
+We're talking about open and (somewhat) interoperable services after all!
+So if you want to be present on both of these networks but only active on one, check out [Bridgy Fed](https://fed.brid.gy/), a bridging service I saw recommended by [Ian Brown](https://www.ianbrown.tech/2024/10/09/mastodon-and-bluesky-show-interoperability-in-action/).
+It's a marvel of openwebness developed by [Ryan Barrett](https://snarfed.org/about), that you can use to bridge Mastodon to Bluesky and vice versa.
 So yeah, you can also find me on [Bluesky](https://bsky.app/profile/bendineliot.mamot.fr.ap.brid.gy)